privacore/helppages-findx/en/improvesearch/improve-result.md

 # Improve a result

-The information findx returns about a Web page is only as good as what the webmaster enters.
-At times, you may encounter very general page titles and descriptions that don't tell you much.
-You can help make findx better by improving the title and description for a result.
+The information that Findx returns about a web page is only as good as what the webmaster enters.
+At times, you may encounter generic or misleading page titles and descriptions.
+You can help make Findx better by improving the title and description for a result.

 Anyone can improve a search result.
 To do this: